-The Council has established Directorate Performance and Finance meetings that are chaired by the Chief Executive where financial, performance and other matters are discussed.
+The Council has established Directorate Finance and Performance meetings that are chaired by the Chief Executive where financial, performance and other matters are discussed.
 Each directorate accounts for the key financial and performance issues for their directorate, with a clear focus on financial rigour.
+Finance representatives also attend these meetings.